Recruiting skilled and motivated salespeople is vital to help your business bring in new customers and grow.

 If necessary, work to develop a salesperson's skills

-- You might use rehearsal and role plays to help improve their performance in a variety of situations.
+- You might use role plays to help improve their performance in a variety of situations.

 - You might consider sending staff on external training courses.